vhollo/bestdictator/static/_tests/could-i-be-a-dictator.md

         bully: Phew…
       - score: "3"
-        choice: Our country desperately needs a mighty leader who will do what has to be done to destroy the radical new ways and sinfulness that are ruining us
+        choice: Our country desperately needs a mighty leader who will do what has to be done due to the radical new ways and sinfulness of our enemies.
         bully: We'll keep in touch!
   - q: Did you lie when answering any of the previous questions?
     choices: